dangerrg/animal_farm/README.md

     - For three items, `"We're nearly full...!"`.
     - For four or more items, `"No more room at the farm"`.
 6. Try out the `#how_full?` method in IRB.
 There are many ways to implement the method from task 4.
 Come up with an alternative implementation within a method called `how_much_room?`

+Tasks 07.
+Inline blocks
+1. Implement an instance method ``#sleeping?`` within the Sleeps module that returns the value of the instance variable `@sleeping`.
+2. Implement an instance method in AnimalFarm called `#sunrise!`.
+This method will use an inline block with the `Array#each` method in order to call `#wake_up!` on each item in the `@animals` Array.
+3. Implement an instance method in AnimalFarm called `#sunset!`.
+This method will use an inline block with the `Array#each` method in order to call `#go_to_sleep!` on each item in the `@animals` Array.
+4. Implement a method called `#all_asleep?` that will use the `Array#all?` method along with an inline block to indicate whether all of the animals within the  @animals Array are asleep.
+Test this new method in IRB along with the methods defined in tasks 2 and 3.
+5. Implement a method called `#number_of`.
+This will take one parameter called `type_of_animal`.
+The method will allow a class to be passed in as a parameter and return the total number of animals in the @animals array that are the same kind of class. _This method is a more general version of number_of_ducks from this unit that uses the #kind_of? method.`.